jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -o, -\-output        Output raster file
 -\-clip              Optional amount to clip the distribution tails by, in percent

-*Example Usage*:
+*Command-line Interface*:
 ```
 >>./whitebox_tools -r=PrewittFilter -v --wd="/path/to/data/" ^
 -i=image.dep -o=output.dep --clip=1.0

 ```

+*Python Function Name*: ```prewitt_filter```

 #### 6.10.22 RangeFilter

-*Description*:
-Assigns each cell in the output grid the range of values in a moving window centred on each grid cell in the input raster
+Assigns each cell in the output grid the range of values in a moving window centred on each grid cell in the input raster.

 *Parameters*: